sasha-cz/Stock_Alert/README.md

 # Stock_Alert

+The goal of this project was to develop a stock alert program using Python that calculates the percentage change in a stock's value.
+The percentage change is determined by comparing yesterday's closing price to the closing price two days ago.
+If the stock's value increases or decreases by more than 5%, the program will output the three latest news articles about the corresponding company.

-The goal of this project was to build a simple Stock Alert written in Python, which can be also extended by code for sending  e-mail alerts (see the hashed code example at the end of main.py).
+The program can be also extended by code for sending e-mail alerts (see the hashed code example at the end of main.py).
 To automate this program as an e-mail stock alert, you need to host it in the cloud (e.g. pythonanywhere).

 ## Step One: Get your API Keys